EpicWerf/IS531/donutshop/README.md

 `cd donutshop`.

 Still in your console, type: `npm i` > `npm start`

 If you don't have node from our 303 class, you might have to get it from here: https://nodejs.org/en/download/

+Keep that console open, but open a new console and type `npm run server`

 A browser window should open that has our app running on it!